-Our Board of Directors includes Mark Ainsworth, William Anton, Brian Shure, Jeff Monat, Summer Frein and Ann Lawrence, of which all members except Mark Ainsworth, and Brian Shure are deemed to be independent.
-Mark Ainsworth and Brian Shure are not considered independent because of their executive positions with the Corporation.
+Our Board of Directors includes Mark Ainsworth, William Anton, Jeff Monat, Summer Frein and Ann Lawrence, of which all members except Mark Ainsworth, are deemed to be independent.
+Mark Ainsworth is not considered independent because of his executive position with the Corporation.
 Although our securities are not listed on any U.S. national securities exchange, we use the definition of independence applied by the New York Stock Exchange ("NYSE") to determine which directors are "independent."
 We also use the definition of independence under NI 58-101.